cxb3rf1lth/cxb3rf1lth/README.md

 **➡️ _DM me on GitHub or email [cxb3rf1lth@proton.me](mailto:cxb3rf1lth@proton.me) if you're interested in joining or have questions about the team/org and become a member of CFLabz!_**

 ---
+🚨 **Welcome to CyberFilth** 🚨
+🕸️ *Born of filth.
+Bound by fire.
+Forged for war.*

+This is the unholy sanctuary for hackers of all shades — from baby scriptkiddies writing their first `nmap` scan to seasoned red team demons dropping custom implants like it's a Tuesday.
+All are welcome here.
+All are *needed* here.

+💀 **CyberFilth isn't a project.
+It's a movement.**
+A swarm.
+A rebellion.
+A syndicate for those who want to *build, break, and burn the digital cancer* — scammers, predators, and cyber criminals who hide behind keyboards and prey on the innocent.

+🧠 Learn. 🔧 Contribute. 🔥 Wreck.

+---

+🎯 **What We Do:**

+* Build tools to hunt and expose scammers
+* Drop exploits on predator forums
+* Train noobs into warlords
+* Weaponize code into justice
+* Operate anonymously, surgically, vigilantly

+---

+🛡️ **Operations & Campaigns**

+* `#OpBlackout`: Takedowns on phishing gangs & fake tech support ops
+* `#ProjectReckoning`: Profile & target online predators using OSINT + implants
+* `#ScamHunterX`: Decoy traps, reverse scams, financial bleed-outs

+---

+👁‍•◆ **Join the vigilante grid.**
+We are not waiting for permission.
+We are not playing defense.
+We're rewriting the rules — one payload at a time.

+**Fork.
+Clone.
+Build.
+Break.
+Fight.**
+Welcome to the filth.
+You’re one of us now.

 ## 🧿 Who Dares Query the Filth?